imennajar/Home_Sales/README.md

 - How to partition by a chosen field on a formatted parquet

-- Hoe to create a temporary table for the parquet data.
+- How to create a temporary table for the parquet data.

 - How to answer questions using SparkSQL
 ## Instructions: